 Healthcare providers advise against drinking during the active abortion process for several important reasons.

-Your body needs to focus on the abortion process.
 Medication abortion requires your body to undergo significant hormonal and physical changes.
 Adding alcohol diverts your body’s resources and can interfere with how effectively the medications work.

-You need to recognize complications.
 Serious complications from medication abortion are rare but can occur.
 Warning signs include:

-• Soaking through two or more pads per hour for two consecutive hours
+- Soaking through two or more pads per hour for two consecutive hours

-• Severe pain not relieved by medication
+- Severe pain not relieved by medication

-• Fever above 100.4°F lasting more than 24 hours
+- Fever above 100.4°F lasting more than 24 hours

-• Foul-smelling discharge
+- Foul-smelling discharge

 Alcohol impairs your judgment and makes it harder to recognize these warning signs.
 You need clear thinking to assess whether your symptoms are normal or require medical attention.
+Patients who have questions about what to expect during the process can connect with a licensed provider by visiting our telehealt abortion care page.

-Alcohol affects medication effectiveness.
 While alcohol doesn’t directly neutralize abortion pills, it can affect how your body processes medication.
 Some clinics report that people who drink alcohol during the process have slightly lower success rates, though more research is needed.

 When Can You Safely Drink After Abortion?